 ⭐ Why this recipe is so good

 The best zingy marinade.
-Ginger is such a treat, and especially when grated from fresh as it has such a zing.
+Ginger is such a treat, and especially when grated from fresh root ginger as it has such a zing.
 It goes perfectly with sweet honey.

 Dairy-free and gluten free.
-This grilled chicken is suitable for both dietary requirements, as well as being a low histamine recipe.
+This honey ginger chicken is suitable for both dietary requirements, as well as being a low histamine recipe.

 Uses pantry staples.
 This marinade uses ingredients that are usually to hand in the pantry or fridge, so can be whipped up quickly without a trip to the store.